elizabeth-and-john/elizabeth-and-john.github.io/colombia.md

 title: Elizabeth and John
 ---

-# Bogotá, Colombia &mdash; 8 September 2018
+# Bogotá, Colombia &mdash; 8 septiembre 2018

 Bogotá is the capital and largest city in Colombia.
 At 8,600ft it is at a higher elevation than our Boulder celebration.